-C Stock Valuation Report Obtained by the Special Committee from an Independent

-Financial Advisor and Third-Party Appraisal Firm

-As explained in "A Establishment of an Independent Special Committee at the Company", in order to obtain expert advice and support on matters such as the valuation of the corporate value and price negotiations, the special committee appointed PwC as its financial advisor and third-party appraisal firm independent from ITOCHU, Tokyo Century, Zen-Noh, Norinchukin, and the Company, and obtained advice from a financial perspective including the policy for negotiations with ITOCHU, and it obtained the PwC Stock Valuation Report dated July7, 2020.
-For an outline of the PwC Stock Valuation Report, see "B Obtainment of a Stock Valuation Report from an Independent Financial Advisor and Third-Party Appraisal Firm by the Special Committee" in "(3) Matters Related to the Valuation" above.
+C Stock Valuation Report Obtained by the Special Committee from an Independent Financial Advisor and Third-Party Appraisal Firm and the Company, and obtained advice from a financial perspective including the policy for negotiations with ITOCHU, and it obtained the PwC Stock Valuation Report dated July7, 2020.
+For an outline of the PwC Stock Valuation Report, see "B Obtainment of a Stock Valuation Report from an Independent Third-Party Appraisal Firm by the Special Committee" in "(3) Matters Related to the Valuation" above.